enlivengo/admincore/README.md

 ### Customizing the Form

-When Qor Service generating the admin interface, if will get your resource's data type and relations, based on those information, create `Meta` for your registered resource.
+When Qor Admin generating the admin interface, if will get your resource's data type and relations, based on those information, create `Meta` for your registered resource.

 Then when render the index/show/new/edit pages, will generate it based on the resource's Meta definition.